nickcherry/technical_analysis/README.md

 ## Training With Historic Data

-Once the necessary data has been fetched, configure the desired training plugins (described below) in [`./settings.js`](./settings.js), then run the `train` script from the project root:
+Once the necessary data has been collected, configure the desired training plugins (described below) in [`./settings.js`](./settings.js), then run the `train` script from the project root:

 ```shell
 yarn run train